Komodo-OS-Rom/komodo_wiki/_includes/templates/device_build.md

 ### Install the build packages

-Several packages are needed to build PixelExperience.
+Several packages are needed to build Komodo OS.
 You can install these using your distribution's package manager.

 {% include alerts/tip.html content="A [package manager](https://en.wikipedia.org/wiki/Package_manager) in Linux is a system used to install or remove software
 (usually originating from the Internet) on your computer.
 With Ubuntu, you can use the Ubuntu Software Center.
 Even better, you may also use the `apt-get install`